MarienvanLoon/programming-for-economists/source/github.rst

 The steps you take when using the shell are:

-* only once, you need to clone the repository to your computer with `git clone`, in the video the command is `git clone https://github.com/janboone/assignments`
+* only once, you need to clone the repository to your computer with `git clone`, in the video the command is `git clone https://github.com/janboone/assignments`; of course, change the address 'https://github.com/janboone/assignments' to the address of your own assignment repository on github
 * then you change your directory at the command line into this new directory "assigmnents"; the command is `cd assignments`
 * then you add a new jupyter notebook to your directory "assignments" or you